NickBlow/Mythras-charsheet/app/content/cults.md

 **Priviliges:**

 - You may carry weapons and armor even in places that are otherwise under heavy security

-- Access to a beskar armorer to craft armor with only materials cost.
+- Access to a beskar armorer to craft leg, arm and abdomen armor with only materials cost.
 - You can find a mandalorian enclave on a planet with 30% success chance
 - You can always find out where to get some beskar

 **Rewards:** Increase a combat style of your choice by 10%

-### Clan Leader – "Clan of Two"
+#### Clan Leader – "Clan of Two"

 **Requirements:** 3 skills 80%, 5 years clan service.